Explore our courses

 Whether you’re starting out at uni or looking to advance your career, browse our range of study areas to find a degree that suits your interests, strengths and career goals.
 Find your specialisation and join a university in the world’s top 1%.

 Staying ahead of the game with Nina Morrison

-Learn how studying a Bachelor of Exercise and Sport Science at Deakin has helped #1 AFLW draft pick Nina Morrison transform her future.
+Learn how studying a Bachelor of Exercise and Sport Science at Deakin has helped AFLW star Nina Morrison transform her future.

 Our teaching and research is driven by the need to improve nutrition and promote physical activity.
 Without such strategies we face an increased risk of serious health conditions like heart disease, diabetes and cancer.

 At our Geelong Waurn Ponds Campus, students, researchers and the public can use our 3D GAIT lab.
 It features world-first equipment, including a treadmill hooked up to a 3D motion capture system.
 The lab feeds into the world's largest database of scientific 3D biomechanical walking and running data.

 At the Geelong Waurn Ponds Campus, Deakin has world-class sport facilities to help athletes advance their skills.

 Our researchers focus on the role of exercise and nutrition in preventing disease and enhancing human performance.
 Our strong ties with the government, health industry and community means our research directly shapes local, national and global policies.

 The school hosts several research centres and units: